-- 125 grams (1 cup) icing or powdered sugar
+- 125 grams (1 cup) icing sugar or powdered sugar, sifted

-- 1–2 tablespoon warm water
+- 1–2 tablespoons warm water

-- Handful of red and green M&M’s
+- Red and green M&M’s

-- Sprinkle your bench with some extra flour and then knead the dough for a short time, just until it comes together to form a smooth ball.
-Wrap the dough in plastic and pop in the fridge for 30 minutes.
+- Sprinkle your bench with some extra flour and then knead the dough for a minute or two using your hands, just until it comes together to form a smooth ball.
+Wrap the dough in plastic and pop in the fridge for at least 30 minutes to rest.

 - Transfer icing to a small piping bag fitted with a small nozzle or use a plastic sandwich bag if you don’t have a piping bag.
 Decorate your gingerbread men with icing and add a few M&M’s on top.
 Leave each cookie for about 10 minutes for the icing to set.